 An infection will make you feel unwell.
 It can lengthen your stay in hospital and delay your recovery.
 In extreme cases, the infection can overwhelm the body's defences and become fatal.

-It is possible to significantly reduce the risk of Hospital Associated Infection:
+It is possible to significantly reduce the risk of healthcare associated infection through:

-NSW Health and the Clinical Excellence Commission work with hospital staff to ensure they are well equipped to protect patients from contracting infections.
-Education programs and policies are regularly rolled out across the state to address infection risk.
+The Clinical Excellence Commission works with hospital staff to ensure they are well equipped to protect patients from contracting infections.
+The CEC education programs and policies are regularly rolled out across the state to address infection risk.
 More information on these programs can be found on their website at

-It is in everyone's interests to reduce the risk of Hospital Associated Infection - patients, clinicians, carers and the broader community.
-By working together and observing common sense precautions as outlined above, we can all reduce the risk of HAIs.
+It is in everyone's interests to reduce the risk of healthcare associated infection - patients, clinicians, carers and the broader community.
+By working together and observing common sense precautions, we can all reduce the risk of HAIs.
 This, in turn, will help reduce the significant costs associated with the consequences of HAIs, including the need for more complex medical treatments, longer hospital stays that delay bed availability for other patients and the prescribing of additional, expensive antibiotics.